 Before you grab your garden hoe, it is important to remember to stretch first.
 Yes, I said STRETCH before you garden!
 Stretching is our first line of defense against muscle and joint injuries.

 Stretching helps keep our muscles flexible.
 Flexible muscles improve our range of motion in our joints.
 Tight and shortened muscles are more likely to become injured.
 Improved joint range of motion helps to keep the joints healthy by moving the natural lubrication around the joint through movement.

 Stretching also improves blood flow, which helps to warm the muscles and provide increased oxygen.
 Increased oxygen helps to decrease lactic acid build up in the muscles.
 Lactic acid build up is what makes our muscles sore.
 Stretching will help decrease muscle stiffness and cramping when you are done.

 The do’s and don’ts of stretching

 - Stretching is best performed after 5-10 minutes of activity.
 You can start by gathering up your gardening tools.
 Resist the temptation to carry heavy items out at this time.
-Heavy items are best saved after your stretches.
+Heavy items are best saved for after your stretches.

 - Stretch gently and do not bounce.
 Stretches should be held for at least 30 seconds to allow the muscle fibers time to actually unwind.
 Modify your stretch as needed, by either increasing or decreasing the intensity of the stretch to keep it gentle.
 Stretches should not cause pain or discomfort.
 A stretch that is causing pain may actually cause injury to the muscle.

 - Keep things simple.
 Complete just four stretches before you begin your gardening.
 We are more likely to skip our stretching if the routine is too complicated and time consuming.
 Complete three repetitions of each stretch to allow the muscles to gradually stretch further.
 Muscles have a memory and are more likely to remember to stay lengthened when stretches have been repeated.
 Over time, you will find your muscle flexibility improving.